 One important thing to have in mind here is that you don’t have to include all the jobs you have ever held.
 The most relevant to the position or those that had the biggest impact on your career are the ones you want to spend the space and time on.
 Even though you have lots of space here to write everything you need, it is best to make smaller summaries that the recruiter can skim through.
 If they need more information, they will ask for it during the interview.

 Skills are not necessarily the same as your work experience.
 They show how you work and relate with others and whether or not you are capable of inspiring a team if you are a team leader.
 First, you want to look at the ad and what the employer is seeking to see whether it aligns with your skills.
 Soft and hard skills include people skills where you can work with a diverse team, interpersonal skills, leadership, communication, and time management skills.
 They are all advantageous in most positions especially those that require you to work with others.
+Click here to read more on what skills to include on your resume.

 Make it Simple